-How does a School-Family Liaison Differ from a School Counselor?
+How does a School Therapist Differ from a School Counselor?

-A School Counselor works with students in the areas of academic achievement, career and social/ emotional development, and helping to ensure that students become productive, well-adjusted adults in the future.
+A School Counselor works with students in the areas of academic achievement, career and social emotional development, and helps to ensure that students become productive, well-adjusted adults in the future.

 Bailey Ryan, MHC